WHITE COLLAR CRIMINAL DEFENSE ATTORNEY IN OKLAHOMA CITY

 Choose an Experienced Military Criminal Defense Lawyer

-Contact Cannon Law Firm in Oklahoma City, if you or a loved one has been accused or charged with a white collar crime in Oklahoma.
+Contact CANNON & ASSOCIATES in Oklahoma City, if you or a loved one has been accused or charged with a white collar crime in Oklahoma.
 John Cannon is a Fierce Advocate for every client and will use his experience and respected reputation to do everything possible to reach the best possible outcome in your case.
 John has been recognized as a Top 40 under 40 in Criminal Defense by the National Trial Lawyers Association.
 Additionally, he has an outstanding record of reaching the best possible outcome for hundreds of clients accused of the wide variety of criminal charges in Oklahoma, evidenced by receiving the highest possible AVVO rating – 10 (superb).
-Contact Cannon Law Firm today.
+Contact CANNON & ASSOCIATES today.